 Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Corrective action required and timeframe for completion (days) Criterion 2.4.4 Health care and support workers shall receive an orientation and induction programme that covers the essential components of the service provided.
 PA Low All new staff are required to complete an induction and orientation.
-The organisation has an induction/orientation programme, which includes packages specifically tailored to the position such as nurse manager, registered nurses, caregivers, activities staff, and housekeeping staff.
+The organisation has an induction/orientation programme, which includes packages specifically tailored to the position such as clinical nurse lead, registered nurses, caregivers, activities staff, and housekeeping staff.
 Staff orientation policy provides guidelines regarding the orientation programme for all new staff and includes general orientation and specific orientation for registered and enrolled nurses.
 Prior to opening, all new staff will complete orientation across four weeks.
 Competencies such as medication will also be completed at this time.
-First aid certificates are also scheduled to be completed during orientation for those that do not have a A four-week orientation programme has been developed and orientation for staff started on the day of audit.
+First aid certificates are also scheduled to be completed during orientation for those that do not have a A four-week orientation programme has been developed and orientation for staff starting 8th January.
 This includes completing orientation documentation and competencies.
-The orientation programme also includes specific training around (but not limited to): equipment; manual handling; safe chemical handling; cultural care; Treaty of Waitangi; medimap; emergency and fire training; and dementia model of care.
+The orientation programme also includes specific training around (but not limited to): equipment; manual handling; safe chemical handling; cultural care; Treaty of Waitangi; Medimap; emergency and fire training; and dementia model of care.
 Ensure staff orientation and competencies are completed.
 Prior to occupancy days current first aid certificate.
 All newly employed caregivers are required to complete competencies as part of the Careerforce orientation for caregivers.
-Criterion 4.2.1 Where required by legislation, there shall be a Fire and Emergency New Zealand- approved evacuation plan.
-PA Low The fire service has all fire exits in place.
-There are fire curtains in walls around open spaces such as lounges.
-The fire evacuation scheme is in draft with NZFS and will be approved after the staff fire drill being held 17 October 23.
-The fire evacuation scheme is in draft with NZFS and will be approved after the staff fire drill being held 17 October 23.
-Ensure the fire evacuation scheme is approved Prior to occupancy days Criterion 4.2.3 Health care and support workers shall receive appropriate information, training, and equipment to respond to identified emergency and security situations.
+Criterion 4.2.3 Health care and support workers shall receive appropriate information, training, and equipment to respond to identified emergency and security situations.
 This shall include fire safety and emergency procedures.
 PA Low Emergencies, first aid and CPR are included in the mandatory in-services programme every two years.
 Orientation includes emergency preparedness.
 Fire drills are scheduled for staff during the induction weeks prior to opening.
 All registered nurses who do not have current first aid certificates will complete current first aid certificates at induction (link 2.4.4).
 Fire drills are scheduled for staff during the induction weeks prior to opening.
 Ensure fire drills are completed by staff prior to opening Prior to occupancy days